 The FMCSA’s Mandate for ELD

-The FMCSA has been working on a mandate for electronic logging devices that will apply to all commercial motor carriers and truck drivers in the US who are currently required to keep Records of Duty Status.
+The FMCSA published a mandate for electronic logging devices that will apply to all commercial motor carriers and truck drivers in the US who are currently required to keep Records of Duty Status.
 The rule consists of four parts:

 - The requirement to use ELDs.

 - Protections against driver harassment.